mskcc/tempo/docs/running-the-pipeline.md

 * When boolean value `true` is given (equal to only give `--aggregate`), TEMPO will aggregate all the samples in the mapping and pairing file as one cohort named "default cohort".
 * When `--aggregate <tsv>` file is given, the pipeline will aggregate samples and tumor/normal pairs based on the value is given in `COHORT` column.
 Each sample and tumor/normal pairs can be assigned to different cohorts in different rows.
-* When running aggregation only mode, `PATH` column need to be provided to introduce the TEMPO result directories for each sample and tumor/normal pairs (only up to the parent folder of `qc`, `somatic` and `germline` folder).
+* When running aggregation only mode, the `PATH` column needs to be provided to introduce the TEMPO result directories for each sample and tumor/normal pairs (only up to a TEMPO produced output folder).

 Example: